Serge Duigou

 Serge Duigou (born 7 August 1948 in Pont-l'Abbé, Pays Bigouden in sud-Finistère) is a French historian, specialising in the history of Brittany.
-His work focuses on Breton maritime history, the women's place in the Breton society and economy, the links between Brittany and modernity, the migratory movements from and to Brittany, the Breton popular revolts.
+His work focuses on Breton maritime history, the women's place in the Breton society and economy, the links between Brittany and modernity (rail, tourism, industry, festivities, etc.), the migratory movements from and to Brittany, the Breton popular revolts.
 His numerous conferences, books and articles aim to make Breton history known to as many people as possible.